 Empress Dowager Sun, the mother of Zhu Qizhen, agreed to this decision, but she demanded to nominate Zhu Qizhen’s first son Zhu Jianshen as the crown prince.

 At the same time, she also sent her trusted 19-year-old maid Wan to take care of this 2-year-old crown prince.

 Wan Accompanied the Crown Prince Through Thick and Thin

 One year later, Zhu Qizhen was sent back, after the Ming Empire successfully defeated the Oriats Mongols.

-When Zhu Jianshen was 5, he was abolished to an ordinary prince, while his uncle the Jingtai Emperor nominated his son as the new crown prince.
+When Zhu Jianshen was 5, he was abolished with an ordinary prince, while his uncle the Jingtai Emperor nominated his son as the new crown prince.

 Firearm (Huo Chong) Produced During Jingtai Emperor's Reign, to Protect Ming from the Crisis that was Caused by Zhengtong Emperor Zhu Qizhen's — National Museum of China

 During that period, Zhu Jianshen was imprisoned and isolated in a very small palace and strictly monitored by his uncle emperor’s spies.
 He had encountered some life-and-death moments and got scared a lot.